-Want to know more about Canadian developers?
+Want to know more about developers in Canada?
 Here are a few of the key takeaways that came from this year’s annual developer survey.

-Additionally, 30% of developers said they reside in Western Canada, while 24% live in Quebec, and 6% in Atlantic Canada.
+Additionally, 30% of developers in Canada said they reside in Western Canada, while 24% live in Quebec, and 6% in Atlantic Canada.

 It’s no surprise that the job title “Web Developer” was popular in both Canada and the United States since nearly every business relies on them to maintain and optimize their websites.
 We suggest digging down even deeper when looking for these type of developers, by looking for a Full-Stack, Back-End, or Front-End Web Developer.

 For more tips on how to find and recruit Web Developers for your company, read our blog post.

 Many Canada developers choose to follow the freelance or self-employed life for personal reasons (such as having a more flexible schedule or to save money on commuting or moving costs), while others simply do it because the right opportunity came along.
 If you’re looking for a developer to work for your company, it can be hard to convince those who are contractors to switch over to the full-time life.

 Additionally, if you find yourself getting lots of applications from freelance developers or contractors, don’t immediately dismiss them.
 “Relevant experience” required for a role shouldn’t be so black-and- white – don’t make it a requirement that they’ve worked in a certain industry for ten years or balk at the fact that they have been freelancing the past few years.